Your region and language were selected automatically. You can change this at any time in the menu on the site.

 4 Non-destructive testing of dry film thickness

-• Magneto-inductive measurement on Fe substrates such as steel and cast iron
+• Magnetic-inductive measurement on Fe substrates such as steel and cast iron

 Film-Thickness-09-All.jpg